-Whether you’re looking to make a tutu for a little girl or for yourself, my instructions are for an adult tutu but it’s easy to take these instructions and make one any size.
+Whether you’re looking to make a tutu for a little girl or yourself, my instructions are for an adult tutu, but it’s easy to take these instructions and make one any size.

 Forget sewing, forget the elastic…this tutu I made here is by far the easiest way to make a tutu.

 How to Make a Simple Classy Cute Tutu

 - Satin Ribbon for waistband 1/2 or 3/4″ wide ribbon and long enough to tie a pretty bow in back.
 Satin will pretty, but you can certainly use any type ribbon.

 - Rolls of tulle or spools of sheer ribbon (shown) (I used four spools of sheer ribbon material for mine – 2 different shades of pink).
 Depending on how long you want your tutu will depend on much tulle you will need.
 Buy more than you need – you can always return unused spools.

 First, decide your pattern of colors you would like to use and what color of ribbon for the waistband.
 I used a white satin ribbon for my tutu because I already had it.

 How to Make a Simple Classy Cute Tutu – Directions:

 - Measure around your waist or right below the waistline (depending on where you want the tutu to lay) with ribbon – be sure to cut it long enough to tie a nice pretty bow in the back.